isomerpages/csc-knowledge/_ethos-issue-26/Social Norm Nudges and Social Sensemaking: Lessons for Policymakers.md

 <div class="containerbox">

-<h5 style="color:white;"><span style="font-size: 38px">1.</span> Social norm nudges alone do not work.
-Instead, people are influenced by the importance of the decision and trust in the government.</h5>
+<p style="color:white; font-size:25px; font-weight: bold;"><span style="font-size: 38px">1.</span> Social norm nudges alone do not work.
+Instead, people are influenced by the importance of the decision and trust in the government.</p>
 </div>

 <p>The study found that social norm nudges had no statistically significant impact on the respondents’ intended decisions for four out of the five scenarios.
 For the scenario on buying local vegetables, the treatment message with social norm performed statistically worse than the control message.<sup>3</sup> Instead, we found that participants’ decisions were influenced by the perceived importance of their decision, if they agreed with the government’s intention, and whether they believed that the government was more likely to succeed in their policy objective. </p>